gyselax/gyselalibxx/src/geometryRTheta/initialization/README.md

 ## Contents

-* diocotron\_initialization\_equilibrium.hpp : defines a DiocotronDensitySolution class which computes the initialization and equilibrium fonctions.
+* diocotron\_initialization\_equilibrium.hpp : defines a DiocotronDensitySolution class which computes the initialisation and equilibrium functions.
-* vortex\_merger\_equilibrium.hpp : defines a VortexMergerEquilibria class which computes the equilibrium fonction.
+* vortex\_merger\_equilibrium.hpp : defines a VortexMergerEquilibria class which computes the equilibrium function.
-* vortex\_merger\_initialization.hpp : defines a VortexMergerDensitySolution class which computes the initialization fonction.
+* vortex\_merger\_initialization.hpp : defines a VortexMergerDensitySolution class which computes the initialisation function.